ginoxx/ginoxx.github.io/_posts/2021-07-23-steven-weinberg.md

 ---
-title: "Goodbye Professor Weinberg"
+title: "[Post] Goodbye Professor Weinberg"
 categories:
   - People
 tags:
   - physics
+kind: post
 ---

-...and thanks for the ride!

 ## Steven Weinberg (1933 -2021)

+Prof Weinberg, goodbye ...and thanks for the ride!

 <p class="notice--warning"><strong>Dear Future Self</strong><br>Bump the book up in the reading list.
 Next time you come here make sure you have read it and written some notes!</p>